 Nuffic Certificate for Chinese students

-If you are a Chinese student wishing to enrol in an English-taught programme at a Dutch higher education institution, then you are required to apply for a Nuffic Certificate (former Neso Certificate).
+If you are a Chinese student wishing to enroll in an English-taught programme at a Dutch higher education institution, then you are required to apply for a Nuffic Certificate (former Neso Certificate).
 Nuffic sends this certificate directly to the relevant Dutch higher education institution once it has been issued.

 What happens after admission

-Once you have been admitted to VU Amsterdam, there are steps that you need to take to make sure you complete your enrolment in time and do not miss out on any of our essential student services.
+Once you have been admitted to VU Amsterdam, there are steps that you need to take to make sure you complete your enrollment in time and do not miss out on any of our essential student services.

 Contact, Campus Tour, Student Ambassadors and Student Experiences